phnx-im/docs/src/spec/authentication_service.md

 ## Authentication

-There are four modes of authentication for endpoints on the AS.
+Some endpoints do not require authentication and are marked with **None**:
 * **None:** For endpoints that are meant to be publicly accessible, e.g. user account registration

+There are four modes of authentication for endpoints on the AS:

 * **Client Credential:** A signature over a time stamp using the signature key in the calling client's ClientCredential.
 The request additionally contains the calling client's ClientCredential.
 * **Client Password:** An OPAQUE login flow.
 * **Client 2FA:** The same as **Client Credential**, but additionally performing an [OPAQUE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) login flow